simpleidserver/CaseManagement/CONTRIBUTING.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Contributing code and content

+You will need to sign a contributor license agreement (CLA) before submitting your pull request.
+The first time you submit a PR, a bot will take you through that process.

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,